Table of Contents

 Currently, Data Imports are limited to DIDs, Voice Providers, and CDRs.
 Additional features will be added in the future.

 The Data Import tool allows you to bring external data into your Sonar instance seamlessly.
 This tool is designed to take your data, and your organization methods, and convert it into the format(s) Sonar uses.
 This is largely accomplished by the manual association of headers that Sonar expects to see with the data you provide.
-Data Imports are powered by Flatfile, which provides the ability to import a considerable selection of file formats.

 Prerequisites for Data Import